iltommi/qdb-documentation/source/api/c.rst

 .. c:type:: qdb_entry_type_t

-    A structure that represents a type of entry, such as a Blob, Queue, HashSet, or Integer.
+    A structure that represents a type of entry, such as a Blob, Deque, HashSet, or Integer.

 .. c:type:: qdb_operation_type_t